jooray/ollama-like-venice/README.md

 Replace "your-username" and "your-password" with your actual Venice credentials.

-If you have a life time pro account based on MOR token in your wallet, you can login using seed instead of username and password:
+You can also login using seed instead of username and password:

 ```bash
 export VENICE_SEED="abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about"